 - Less reliance on pesticides because of the availability of alternative methods

 Integrated pest management is much more complicated than just spraying pesticides.
 However, it can be just as effective as the most potent chemicals on the market.
 For agricultural businesses and residential gardens, integrated pest management reduces the reliance on chemical solutions and encourages a much more ecologically-friendly approach.
 Despite its relative complexity, integrated pest management is also cheaper than conventional approaches.

-There’s no denying that time, energy, and patience are required to implement an IPM strategy.
+There’s no denying that time and energy is required to implement an IPM strategy.
 But once that strategy is in place, there is rarely a need for anything more than minor adjustments.
 As long as you ensure that key personnel receive the necessary training, an IPM system can synergise with your existing working arrangements.